Thermodynamical Quantum Gravity: The thermodynamics

 \section{The thermodynamics}

-Thermodynamic equilibrium corresponding to quantum field theory in the static Fock reper, allows using of first principles of statistical mechanics \cite{ker}, and formulate \emph{ab initio} thermodynamics of space quanta.
+The static Fock reper formulation defines the self-consistent concept of space quanta, which are the quantized fields associated with an three-dimensional space embedded in the four-dimensional space-time.
+Thermodynamical equilibrium corresponding to the static quantum field theory, allows to make use of first principles of statistical mechanics \cite{ker}, and formulate the \emph{ab initio} thermodynamics of space quanta.
 Let us test the one-particle density matrix approximation.